Nine Fitness Website Design Ideas for 2025

 Tips for creating a better post-purchase experience

-Check with your scheduler and email marketing provider to see what your options are.
-You maybe be able to redirect the user, or you may have space to add a unique message.
+Check with your scheduler and email marketing provider to determine your options.
+You may be be able to redirect the user, or you may have space to add a unique message.

 Before you start making your list of which fitness website ideas will make the most sense for your business in 2023, it's also essential to take stock of what you currently have in place.

-If you're embarking on a refresh or redesign, you may have gotten some ideas from looking at other websites, but just because something is on a website doesn't mean it's current.
+If you're embarking on a refresh or redesign, you may have gathered some ideas by looking at other websites, but just because something appears on a website doesn't mean it's current.
 Trends in design come and go, and there are definitely some fitness website ideas that should be left behind in 2023.

 Top on my list: scrolling banners with changing text.
 While video and images that rotate are lovely, the text itself should stay static.